FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 });
 ```

-In addition to securing the user id, you should also be authorizing API calls from your front-end to ensure the user making the request has the correct permissions to do so.
+In addition to securing the user's identity, you should also be authorizing API calls from your front-end to ensure the user making the request has the correct permissions to do so.
 In most cases, a user will have a list of roles and your code will check those roles to ensure the user has permission to take an action.
-Here's an example of this check in our Node.js application:
+Here's an example of this check an Node.js application:

 ```javascript
 router.route("/todos").post(function (req, res) {